-Google recently announced that it will host a contest called "Pwnium" which will compensate computer hackers to can successfully "find and exploit its computer software Chrome OS“, according to an article published on the Zolmax News website.
-The article states that the California-based company is planning on paying “up to a total of $3 million” out to “hackers putting their skills together attempting to hack into the ACER Chromebook C720 or Chromebook 11 from Hewlett Packard."
+Google recently announced that it would host a contest called "Pwnium" which will compensate computer hackers to can successfully "find and exploit its computer software Chrome OS_, "according to an article published on the Zolmax News website.
+The article states that the California-based company is planning on paying "_up to a total of $3 million_" out to "_hackers putting their skills together attempting to hack into the ACER Chromebook C720 or Chromebook 11 from Hewlett Packard."

-Google plans on holding the contest in March in Vancouver, Canada at the CanSecWest security conference, which, according to the report, will see individual pay-outs of “$150,000 and $110,000 prizes” during the event.
-The article indicated that according to Google, the contestants “must compromise the computer in such a way through an Internet page that the computer is under their control even following a reboot” to be awarded $150,000.
-To win $110,000 the successful hacker must “compromise a Chrome OS through an Internet page“, according to the report.
+Google plans on holding the contest in March in Vancouver, Canada, at the CanSecWest security conference, which, according to the report, will see individual payouts of "_$150,000 and $110,000 prizes_" during the event.
+The article indicated that according to Google, the contestants "_must compromise the computer in such a way through an Internet page that the computer is under their control even following a reboot_" to be awarded $150,000.
+According to the report, to win $110,000, the successful hacker must "_compromise a Chrome OS through an Internet page_, "according to the report.